arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     ---

-### Replicate data from the Cloudera cluster to the HDInsight LLAP cluster
+## Task 3: Copy data from the Cloudera cluster to the HDInsight LLAP cluster

 1. In the Azure portal, open a Cloud Shell prompt running PowerShell.